 - Practice long and short passes.

-- Work at your technique in controlling and handling the ball.
+- Work on your technique in controlling and handling the ball.

 - Practice dribbling and shooting.